onfido/react-native-sdk/README.md

 #### 4.2 Update your Android build.gradle files

-Update your build.grade files to reference the Android SDK, and enable multi-dex.
+Update your build.gradle files to reference the Android SDK, and enable multi-dex.
 If you build your project using the `react-native init`, with a `build.gradle` in the `android/` and `android/app/` directories, you can run this script to do it:

 ```shell
 $ npm --prefix node_modules/@onfido/react-native-sdk/ run updateBuildGradle